 Women in Leadership Development Programme in DLR

-A conference on Women and Leadership in November 2012 looked at our potential as leaders and widened the network of women working to influence decisions made on a local and county level.
+A conference on Women and Leadership in November 2012 and in 2018 looked at our potential as leaders and widened the network of women working to influence decisions made on a local and county level.

 If you are intersted in local issues get involved!